Popular ice-cream parlour scoops sponsorship with South Shields Football Club

 “To have two boards in the centre of ground in front of the new stand is also a great thing, and we’re very excited about this partnership.”

-South Shields FC Director of Business Development and Partnerships Jamie Williams said: “It is with delight that we welcome Minchella & Co as a new sponsor at the football club.
+South Shields FC Director of Business Development and Partnerships Jamie Williams said: “It is with delight that we welcome Toney Minchella as a new sponsor at the football club.

 “The family company is a big name within the town, and to be working in partnership with such a well-respected local brand is fantastic.

-“We will work with Minchella & Co as much as possible to promote each other’s work as we both share the same goal of giving something back to the community and making the town a wonderful place to be.
+“We will work with Toney Minchella as much as possible to promote each other’s work as we both share the same goal of giving something back to the community and making the town a wonderful place to be.

 “Not only did they champion the shirt and the football club in a positive way, they also showed incredible generosity in donating £250 to Cancer Connections.